HOUSE RESOLUTION NO. 1

 H60-50.
 Motion to table.
 (1) A motion to table, if carried, has the effect of postponing action on the proposition to which it was applied until superseded by a motion to take from the table.

-(2) The vote by which a motion to table is carried or fails cannot be reconsidered.
+(2) After a vote on a motion to table is carried or fails, the motion cannot be reconsidered.

 (3) A motion to table is not in order after the previous question has been ordered.